mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 14. Laundry: The laundry is operated by prisoners selected on a rotating basis (although some are kept there full-time).
-The prison staff frequently changes the rotation and might be persuaded to do so for some recompense, or by a very favourable reaction.
+The prison staff frequently changes the rotation and might be persuaded to do so for some recompense, or by a very favorable reaction.
 Security is good here, with at least one guard always keeping an eye on the laundry workers, in person or by camera.
 15. Guards’ Kitchen: Only very trusted prisoners are allowed to